header-image

 Also, the safety of environment and waste disposal should receive proper attention already in the design phase.
 But the dedicated requirements on staff safety are also a challenge in vaccine manufacturing.

-This course will give you the possibility to see the theoretical background as well as the practical implementation of GMP requirements in the vaccine production.
+This Live Online Training will give you the possibility to see the theoretical background as well as the practical implementation of GMP requirements in the vaccine production.
 A combination of theoretical requirements and practical case studies is the best way to learn this.

 “Vaccines are expected to be very safe” is one of the headlines in the presentation of the CBER “Vaccine safety team”.
 At the same time, new vaccines are needed for diseases for which currently no vaccine is available, and production technologies need improvement to deal with the shortage of certain types of vaccines.
 This has led to the emergence of new technologies.
 One of the important questions from the authorities however is “How safe are the new technologies”.
 There are several guidelines from the FDA and other authorities that deal with the safety of the different types of vaccines.